2019 Trends in Garden DesignWe share 10 important trends shaping the gardening world in 2019

 More mess equals more stress is a saying that is not limited to the indoors, which is why a disheveled garden can leave homeowners feeling overwhelmed.
 Considering the busy world we live in, gardeners will be looking for ways to simplify their gardens in 2019.

 - Include mostly perennial plants that will come back each year and group them together based on their watering needs.
-For plant suggestions, talk to a master gardener in your community or attend a local garden tour to get ideas.
+For plant suggestions, talk to a master gardener in your community, attend a local garden tour to get ideas or check out the 2019 National Plants of the Year.

 - Consider removing messy trees or shrubs that don’t provide any ecological benefits.
 (For example, a tree that drops leaves into your pond or pool; a shrub that creeps into an oft-used pathway.)